nlsdev/frontend/readme.md

 The component is scoped with its class name...
 … making its variables local to that parent class.
 Using &__ in a selector we take advantage of Sass’s support for the BEM syntax.
 Nesting &__stuff compiles to Block__stuff.
-When doing something that might not be obvious to your fellow developer, we add comments to the bottom of the document and reference them with a //[#] next to the declaration.
+When doing something that might not be obvious to other developers we add comments to the bottom of the document and reference them with a //[#] next to the declaration.
 Using an ampersand (&) after a selector brings the selector in front of the other previous selectors making it useful for modifiers.
 The selector in question compiles to .c-slider--dark .c-slider__slide.

 Conflict free CSS